-She can only be paid a dividend if she is a registered shareholder.
-If she is not a shareholder then depending upon the duties she carries out, she could be paid a bonus but this would be subject to PAYE and National Insurance in the same way as any salary which she is paid.
+They can only be paid a dividend if they are a registered shareholder.
+If your partner is not a shareholder then depending upon the duties they carry out, they could be paid a bonus but this would be subject to PAYE and National Insurance in the same way as any salary which is paid.

 Yes.
 Most contractors working through their own limited company pay themselves a combination of a small salary with the balance of their reward coming through dividends.
 This is the most tax efficient method and is one of the main reasons why limited companies are popularly used when the circumstances are appropriate.

 No, and your limited company does not have to account for employer’s National Insurance Contributions on dividends either.